jakevossen5/102-git-workshop/README.md

 1. If you do not have one already, create an account on GitHub by going to [github.com](github.com) and clicking on "Sign up" in the upper right hand corner.
 I suggest using your personal email, so you can keep projects that are not for school here as well.
 1. Install GitHub Desktop by going to [https://desktop.github.com/](https://desktop.github.com/).
-1. After opening GitHub Deskop, sign into your GitHub account
+1. After opening GitHub Desktop, sign into your GitHub account
 1. You can configure how you would like to appear, but I suggest keeping the defaults.

 ### Creating your First Repo